 Department of Cognitive Science

-The Macquarie Centre for Cognitive Science (MACCS) is always on the lookout for people willing to participate in experiments investigating a number of areas of human cognition.
+The ARC Centre of Excellence in Cognition and its Disorders and the Department of Cognitive Science are always on the lookout for people willing to participate in experiments investigating a number of areas of human cognition.
 All of these experiments are completely safe; most involve watching briefly presented pictures or words and making judgments about them.
 Participants are paid $15 per hour (or pro rata) for taking part in these experiments.